alseiitov/gorouter/README.md

 A simple HTTP router for Go.

-Reimplemented [Custom HTTP Routing in Go](https://gist.github.com/reagent/043da4661d2984e9ecb1ccb5343bf438) to write human-readable routes.
+Reimplemented [Custom HTTP Routing in Go](https://gist.github.com/reagent/043da4661d2984e9ecb1ccb5343bf438) to write human-readable routes and to easily parse values from URI.

 ### Install